-Cement that is suspected of not being stored to protect it from deterioration shall be tested for loss of ignition in accordance with AS 2350.2 or Appendix B of NZS 3122.
-Cement with a loss of ignition test result greater than determined by the cement manufacturer shall not be used.
+Cement that is suspected of not being stored in a way that protects it from deterioration should be tested for loss of ignition in accordance with AS 2350.2 or Appendix B of NZS 3122.

+Type GP cement with loss of ignition test result greater than 3.0% must not be used.